Pay As You Go

 The best time to start a college counseling program is when you begin to have questions or concerns about the admissions process that you’d like to have addressed by a professional.
 We begin working with students as early as second semester of eighth grade, so if you’re thinking about hiring a college counselor and your student is an eighth grader or older, you’re in the right place!

 What is your success rate?

 At Collegewise, we define a successful college match in three parts: the college must be one that fits the student’s interests and career goals, one that will admit the student, and one that the family can afford.
 Collegewise counselors work with each of their students to conduct a thoughtful college search and to build a college list that takes into account the criteria listed above.
-The results of this process are clear: five out of six Collegewise class of 2017 seniors are attending one of their top three college choices, and the average Collegewise senior received upwards of $135,000 in total merit aid.
+The results of this process are clear: 95% of Collegewise class of 2019 seniors got into one of their top three college choices, and our seniors received a total of over $52 million dollars in total merit aid.
 Not convinced?
 Check out our testimonials, which you’ll find on each counselor’s page and throughout the site.
 You’ll find that our students leave for college more confident and prepared than when they started their college search process, and their younger siblings (and friends) are often next in line to work with our counselors.

 What makes Collegewise better than the competition?